Our Future Path! A plan for a better world!

 A local government would also need to determine what resources were available and help guide their citizens and businesses to use them in the most efficient and productive manner possible.
 It’s in the interest of the local citizens to protect their resources so that there will be enough for everyone now and in the future.
 How they handle any given resource would depend on whether it is renewable or not, whether it must be imported or can be exported, and on what its value is to the community’s citizens and others elsewhere.

-Of course, human labor is one of the most important resources, if not the most important resource, that any community has, and a local government would need to ensure that it is not wasted.
+Of course, human labor is one of the most important resources, if not the most important resource that any community has, and the local government would need to ensure that it is not wasted.
 The main idea is to keep everyone working on productive tasks that will increase the wealth of both the individual and the community.
 If we keep everyone doing productive work, then we will also give everyone the opportunity to earn a living, which would provide numerous benefits both to the individual and to the community.
 I will talk more about this in the upcoming sections on Labor and Jobs.

 It is in the best interest of all of us to have our environment protected, but a given individual may put a higher priority on growing their own wealth, than doing their part to protect our environment.
 Since protecting the health and wellbeing of its citizens is important for any community, a local government must take on the responsibility of protecting the local environment and making sure its citizens and visitors do the same.
 By protecting the environment and reducing pollution we will allow more of us to stay healthy and productive and help to keep down our community’s health care costs.